ss77a/nvimdots/notes.md

 ## telescope

-fzf - aint even working entirely or perhaps even at all (tbh scope of telescope itself baffles me more than somewhat) media files project - certain files exist in tandem or conjuction with optional additions makes directory a project find way to auto indentify these folders and index them so they are used in fzf and then also in neovim
+fzf - aint even working entirely or perhaps even at all (tbh scope of telescope itself baffles me more than somewhat) i have attempted to setup an alternative approach that address the issues i might be facing but im wander in the darkness media files project - certain files exist in tandem or conjuction with optional additions makes directory a project find way to auto indentify these folders and index them so they are used in fzf and then also in neovim